ojroques/dotfiles/README.md

 ## Installation
-1. Run `install.sh` as root to install packages:
+1. Run `install.sh` as root to install the packages:
 ```sh
 sudo ./install.sh
 ```